Why are enterprises going big on cloud?

 HPE GreenLake allows you to modernise your IT infrastructure by delivering public cloud services and Infrastructure as a Service for workloads on premises, fully managed in a pay-per-use model.

 Cloud deployment models

 There are three basic cloud computing models available to businesses:

 - Public cloud: Public cloud is shared cloud infrastructure that is owned, maintained and managed by a cloud provider like Amazon Web Services or Microsoft Azure.
 The chief benefits of public cloud are its on-demand scalability and pay-as-you-go pricing.

-- Private cloud: This type of cloud runs behind a firewall on an enterprise’s intranet and is hosted in a data center dedicated to that organization.
+- Private cloud: This type of cloud runs behind a firewall on an enterprise’s intranet and is hosted in a data centre dedicated to that organisation.
 Private cloud infrastructure can be configured and managed according to an individual company’s needs.

 - Dedicated staff: Cloud providers’ reputations and businesses depend on keeping customer data secure.
 They have staff specifically dedicated to security monitoring and maintenance, which may mean they’re able to do a better job of it than an individual company’s IT department, which typically handles a wide range of tasks.

 - High availability: Redundancies are built into cloud computing, so that even if some servers fail, your online applications will continue to run without interruption.
 24/7 monitoring and uptime guarantees are a standard part of cloud computing vendor contracts.